Free vs Pro

 - Image paste — paste a screenshot or photo directly into an agent prompt.
 No scp, no temp file.
 See Image paste.

-- Cloud dictation quota: 60 min/day — 20× the free tier.
+vite,next dev, Storybook) in the in-app browser, forwarded over SSH with no public tunnel.
+See Browser preview. - Cloud dictation quota: 60 min/month — 20× the free tier.
 Matters if you dictate prompts frequently or work in noisy environments where local Whisper struggles.

-- Unlimited inbox actions — answer every approval from the inbox without hitting the daily cap.
+- Unlimited inbox actions — answer every approval from the inbox after the 5-action free trial runs out.

 - Apple Watch actions — approve / deny / answer agents from the wrist, not just glance at them.